Task Aware Dreamer for Task Generalization in Reinforcement Learning: Experimental details for DMControl

 We train the agents in tasks with parameters ($0.5,0.2$), ($1.5,0.2$), ($2.0,0.2$), ($3.0,0.2$) and test in tasks with parameters ($1.0,0.2$), ($2,5,0.2$). \end{itemize}

 Moreover, we introduce some details about our experiments.
 Our codes are based on Python and the deep learning library PyTorch.
 All algorithms are trained on one NVIDIA GeForce RTX 2080 Ti.
-As for the hyper-parameters, we follow previous works~\cite{ha2018world,hafner2019learning,hafner2019dream} and select 2 as the action repeat for all experiments following~\cite{hafner2019dream}.
+Each seed and each task setting will take around 3 days.
+As for the hyper-parameters, we follow previous works~\cite{3,4,5} and select 2 as the action repeat for all experiments following~\cite{5}.